 Louse-borne relapsing fever is rare in the US; it is endemic only in northeast Africa (Ethiopia, Sudan, Eritrea, Somalia) and was recently diagnosed in Europe in refugees from these African countries.
 Louse-borne relapsing fever tends to occur in epidemics, particularly in regions affected by war, and in refugee camps.
 The louse is infected by feeding on a febrile patient; humans are the only reservoir.
+The louse cannot excrete B. recurrentis in saliva or feces (1 General reference Relapsing fever is a recurring febrile disease caused by several species of the spirochete Borrelia and transmitted by lice or ticks.
+Symptoms are recurrent febrile episodes with headache... read more ).
 If the louse is crushed on a new host, Borrelia recurrentis is released and can enter abraded skin or bites.
 B. recurrentis also is able to penetrate intact mucosa and skin.
 Intact lice do not transmit disease.

 Tick-borne relapsing fever transmitted by soft-bodied ticks involves one of several Borrelia species and is endemic in the Americas, Africa, Asia, and Europe.
 In the US, the disease is generally confined to the western states, where occurrence is highest between May and September.
 Ticks acquire the spirochetes from rodent reservoirs.
 Humans are infected when spirochetes in the tick’s saliva or excreta enter the skin rapidly as the tick bites.
 Infection is more likely to be acquired by people sleeping in rodent-infested cabins in the mountains and has also been associated with spelunking.